 Cream ingredients together, with this mixer it’s super easy!

 Add flour mixture gradually, then add remaining ingredients for Best Chocolate Chip Cookies

 Combine remaining ingredients.
 With some mixers, you may have to add the remaining ingredients by hand if you’re mixer isn’t powerful enough.
-This Artiste is very powerful and does a great job!
-If you want one, read the end of the post for a special deal and coupon code.
+This Artiste Mixer is very powerful and does a great job!

 Use ice cream scoops to ball up cookie dough.
 Makes cookies uniform in size and it’s easy to keep track of your points and calories when everything is the same size.
-The one I used for the recipe is a small one.
+The one I used for the recipe is a small ice cream scoop.

 Did you see my new mixer that I used to make the cookies in the above pictures?

 One of the perks of being a food blogger is getting to test out new products.
-I received this Nutrimill Artiste mixer (if you want one, put in the special code: gourmetdoneskinny for an unbelievable deal) last week.
+I received this Nutrimill Artiste mixer last week.
 I had actually seen it last March at the Everything Food Conference and loved it.
 So imagine how excited I was when they sent me one to try!
 There was no pressure for a positive review but just my honest opinion.
 I’m still testing it out, but so far I absolutely love it!
 And that’s saying something, since I really loved my Kitchen Aid.

 Who is Nutrimill?
 I’ve never heard of them.